Match Results Prefix And Suffix In C++ - C++ Programming Tutorial

 Parameters: This function accepts no parameters.

-Return Value: This function returns the sequence preceding the matched sequence in the target string.
+The function provides the value that comes before the matched sequence within the target string.

 "suffix":